marlens123/pond_segmentation/README.md

 In this work, hyperparameters have been investigated sequentially.
 To reproduce hyperparameter optimization using k-crossfold validation:

 - Run ```sh model_selection.sh```.
 Model weights will not be stored during hyperparameter tuning.
-- This work selected hyperparameter values according to the best iou score averaged accross all folds.
+- This work selected hyperparameter values according to the best validation iou score averaged over all folds.
 For implementation see ```utils/evaluate_hyperparams.py```.
 Results can be found in ```metrics/hyperparameter_tune_results/[pref_name].csv```.

 ### Additional Files
 This repository covers annotation, preprocessing, training, hyperparameter optimization, and prediction procedures.
-More information in the respective notebook headers.

 ```extract_and_annotate.ipynb```: image extraction and preparation for annotation.